bryceingersoll/SM-tutorial/docs/index.rst

   FASTinfo['training_point_dist'] = 'lhs'

 An example of 100 points being specified with linear hypercube spacing in two directions is shown below.

 .. image:: ./lhs.png

-Initial development supported a full factorial option (linear) as well as linear hypercube spacing (lhs), but functionality has only been developed for lhs.
+.. note:: Initial work supported a full factorial option (linear) as well as linear hypercube spacing (lhs), but functionality has only been developed for lhs.

 In the setupFAST function, specify which reference turbine design template will be